Q2 Diigo Investigation

 Bookmark: A bookmark is a hyperlink to a saved website address.

-Highlight: To highlight is typically accomplished by pointing to the object with the mouse and dragging across to mark it.
+Highlight: To highlight is typically accomplished by selecting text with the mouse (or finger on a touch-screen), dragging across to select it and picking a background color to make it stand-out.

 Capture: Capture allows you to grab a portion of a web page and mark it with circles, rectangles, arrows, lines and text.